-Geophysics is the study of the Earth and environment, using physics and mathematics.
+Environmental Physics is the study of the Earth and environment, using physics and mathematics.
 It spans from the deep interior of the Earth to its surface, oceans and atmosphere.
-Geophysicists aim to explain the physical phenomena we observe today to discover their past history and model their future behaviour.
+Environmental Physics aims to explain the physical phenomena we observe today in order to discover their past history and model their future behaviour.

-As a Geophysics student you'll learn how to apply your knowledge of mathematics and physics to the study of global processes.
+As an Environmental Physics student you'll learn how to apply your knowledge of mathematics and physics to the study of global processes.
 You'll explore plate tectonics, natural hazards, natural resources, the oceans, atmosphere and climate.

-As part of your major you'll complete the Geophysics capstone course, GEOPHYS 399, where you'll investigate and report on key geophysical phenomena, using experimental, observational, computational and numerical processes.
+As part of your major you can do the Environmental Physics capstone course, ENVPHYS399, where you'll investigate and report on key geophysical phenomena, using experimental, observational, computational and numerical processes.